-- Q. Please describe the adjustments made to the 2018 Test Year Operating Expenses in conjunction with the Protocols' Section D, sub-sections b and e, and the Commission's policy per K.S.A.
-66-101f (a). - A. A reduction in the amount of \$25,119, as evidenced on Page 1 of Exhibit 5, Line 10, Column (e), was applied to the historical amount of \$1,319,927 in A&G Expense in order to remove the amounts associated with promotional or image advertising and dues and donations; i.e., activities traditionally disallowed by the Commission either as unnecessary to provide safe, efficient, reliable electric utility service, or consistent with the Commission policy adopted per K.S.A.
+O. Please describe the adjustments made to the 2018 Test Year Operating Expenses in conjunction with the Commission's policy per K.S.A.
+66-101f (a), as applicable to paragraphs a, b, and e of the Protocols' Section D, Part 1 on Pages 4 and 5.

+A. Reductions in the amounts of \$83,541 and \$20,787, as evidenced on Page 1 of Exhibit 5, Lines 10 and 20, Column (e), were applied to the historical amount of \$\$2,581,647 in A&G Expense and \$41,575 in Other Deductions, respectively.
+This was done to remove the amounts associated with promotional or image advertising and dues and donations; i.e., activities traditionally disallowed by the Commission either as unnecessary to provide safe, efficient, reliable electric utility service, or consistent with the Commission policy adopted per K.S.A.
 66-101f (a).
-Accordingly, historical amounts, as recorded in Western's applicable GL accounts, were adjusted as follows: promotional or image advertising items were excluded 100 percent, and dues and donations items were excluded 50 percent.
+Accordingly, historical amounts, as recorded in Victory's applicable GL accounts, were adjusted as follows: promotional or image advertising items, as well as expenses for meals, subscriptions to publications, gifts/giveaways for members, community festivals and parades, and holiday entertainment were excluded 100 percent; and dues and donations items were excluded 50 percent.
 Note that advertising associated with items such as public safety announcements, annual meeting notices, and legal ads were not removed, as those activities are directed toward keeping the members well informed and thus align with the Commission-advocated goal of providing safe, efficient, and reliable electric utility service.
 Additionally, dues associated with the Kansas Electric Cooperatives, Inc. ("KEC") statewide organization membership were not removed for similar reasons, as KEC functions for the mutual benefit of its member-cooperatives to promote rural electrification and provides essential services, such as safety programs and inspections, Occupational Safety and Health Administration ("OSHA") compliance, Cooperative staff and Board training, and administrative functions on a state-wide level.

 The summary of the aforementioned items by GL account and the corresponding adjustments performed can be found in Exhibit 5, Page 7; and the detailed listings are included in Exhibit 10 filed with the Application in the instant Docket.
-The resultant adjusted A&G provision of LADS.
+The resultant adjusted A&G amount of \$2,498,106 is reflected on Page 1, Line 10, Column (f) of Exhibit 5.
+The resultant adjusted Other Deductions amount of \$20,787 is reflected on Page 1, Line 20, Column (f) of Exhibit 5.
+The resulting adjustments to both expense categories are further documented on Page 3 of Exhibit 5, Lines 9-11 and 43-44.